-We read books to each other.
-Great tomes of Russian literature and the American classics.
-We tackled “Waiting for Godot” which was one of her favorites: We said we would go and see it performed one day when we had the money.
-We read poetry and wondered how so much could be said with so few words.
+We read books out loud to each other: The works of the Russian masters and American classics – like An American Tragedy when we found a used copy.
+We read Waiting for Godot, which was one of her favorites, and promised we would see it performed live someday after we saved enough money.
+We read the poetry of Derek Walcott and wondered how so much could be said in so few words.

-Then they both looked at me, and then looked over at Gogo, who was over for the meal (and, little did they know, for the night), with a sort of sad look that I still can’t decide the meaning of.
-Was it sadness?
-For Gogo stuck with him?
-Worry?
-They always were worried about the future, and they told me so.
-Worried about jobs and the climate and the direction the country was headed, and still is.
-They looked at us in the way that only parents can, and perhaps even they didn’t know exactly what it meant – just a deep-rooted feeling from somewhere in their stomachs over mom’s mashed potatoes and peas.
+My father told my mother this at dinner .
+Then they both looked at me, and then at Gogo, who was over for the meal (and, secretly, for the night), with a sort of sad look I still don’t understand.
+It might have been a look of sadness – for Gogo stuck alone with her uncle.
+Or a worry, as they were worried often about the future, and worried about jobs and the climate and the direction the country was headed and still is.
+They looked at us in the way that only parents can, and perhaps even they didn’t know exactly what it meant – the result of a deep-rooted feeling somewhere in their stomachs over my mother’s mashed potatoes and peas.

-(It was like her idea of Othello’s marriage to Desdamona: She believed that the great Moor of Venice hadn’t loved his wife, before, after, or ever.
-If he had, she said, he would never have killed her, and especially not on such easily-refutable grounds.
-Had he loved her, he would have found it in himself to forgive her.
-She always called Desdamona a “trophy wife” and a prize – the ultimate symbol of a black man’s ascension into the white man’s world – and nothing more.
+It was like her idea of Othello’s marriage to Desdamona – Gogo believed that the great Moor of Venice had never truly loved his wife, before, after, or ever at all.
+If he had, she said, he would never have murdered her – and certainly not on such easily-refutable grounds.
+Had he loved her, he would have found it in himself to forgive her; she always called Desdamona nothing more than a trophy wife for Othello.
+Simply a prize of his station.
+The ultimate symbol of his accomplishments as a minority in the white man’s world.
 Gogo was never shy about calling Othello vain.
-She was never shy about accusing Shakespeare of knowing nothing about women.
+And she was never shy about accusing Shakespeare of knowing nothing about women.

-Though, she said, to be fair, the first 118 of his famous sonnets were written to a man.)
+Though – she said – to be fair, the first 118 of his famous sonnets were written to a man.